The First Ten Nights of Dhul Hijja! Why are they sacred?

 8. Slaughter an animal and distribute the meat (Sacrifice)

 010. Thank Allah

 The chapter further elaborates that they indulged in this behavior, neglecting their responsibilities towards those who were helpless, neglected, and marginalized and had no regard for the life yet to come.
-The Quran then concludes the chapter by asserting that if people want to have a peaceful exit from this world and a comfortable entrance into the next world, they should focus more undergoing the purification during these ten days to reorient them to the divine values of caring and sharing.
+The Quran then concludes the chapter by asserting that if people want to have a peaceful exit from this world and a comfortable entrance into the next world, they should focus more on undergoing purification during these ten days to reorient them to the divine values of caring and sharing.

 The Quran makes this allusion in the context of the Hajj, which is the most significant assembly of human beings regardless of race, ethnicity, gender, status, wealth, knowledge, caste, color, dress, or creed.
 The Quran describes this yearly experiment in human unity and dignity as the most exciting moment of human existence.
-Thus, by describing the first ten days the best in the year, the Quran reminds the people that the essence of all faiths is the unity of humanity and its dignity, and Hajj is an occasion when this unity and pride is vividly visible.
+Thus, by describing the first ten days as the best in the year, the Quran reminds the people that the essence of all faiths is the unity of humanity and its dignity, and Hajj is an occasion when this unity and pride are vividly visible.
 During these ten days, men, women, children, animals, and all other creations of God are safe.
-During this period people show utmost humility and sincerity towards each other and celebrate the oneness of humanity,
+During this period, people show utmost humility and sincerity towards each other and celebrate the oneness of humanity,

 During the first ten nights of Hajj, people get an opportunity to prove that they can overcome their differences and live in peace and with humility.